Who's Gonna Take the Garbage Out

 "Who's Gonna Take the Garbage Out" is a song written by Johnny Tillotson and Teddy Wilburn that was originally performed by American country music artists Loretta Lynn and Ernest Tubb.
 It was released as a single in May 1969 via Decca Records.

 Background and reception

-"Who's Gonna Take the Garbage Out" was recorded at Bradley's Barn on February 18, 1969.
-Located in Nashville, Tennessee, the session was produced by renowned country music producer Owen Bradley.
+"Who's Gonna Take the Garbage Out" was recorded at Bradley's Barn in Mount Juliet, Tennessee on February 18, 1969, with the sessions produced by the studio's owner, renowned country music producer Owen Bradley.
 Three additional tracks were recorded during this session.

 "Who's Gonna Take the Garbage Out" reached number eighteen on the Billboard Hot Country Singles survey in 1969.
 It was included on their studio album, If We Put Our Heads Together (1969).